sakilaAI/AQI-Monitoring-Dashboard/README.md

 # AQI-Monitoring-Dashboard
 This project presents an interactive dashboard for monitoring the Air Quality Index (AQI) across various cities in India from 2020 to 2023
+The primary objective is to provide insights into the spatial and temporal distribution of air pollutants including SO2, O3, PM2.5, and PM10.
+Through intuitive visualizations, this project aids stakeholders in understanding trends, identifying high-risk areas, and assessing pollutant contributions over time.
+The dashboard serves as a valuable tool for policymakers, environmental researchers, and the general public for air quality management and decision-making.